Italian women hope for workplace changes post-Berlusconi

 Italy ranks 74th, below Ghana and Bangladesh, on gender equality, dragged down by its low score for women's economic participation and opportunity, according to the World Economic Forum's 2011 Global Gender Gap Report.

-As part of measures to boost Italy's sluggish growth, Monti has said he wants to shake up a rigid labour system which offers strong protection for some privileged workers while leaving others, commonly women and young people, in precarious, short-term jobs with little labour protection or benefits.
+As part of measures to boost Italy's sluggish growth, Monti has said he wants to shake up a rigid labor system which offers strong protection for some privileged workers while leaving others, commonly women and young people, in precarious, short-term jobs with little labor protection or benefits.

 He has introduced a tax incentive scheme to encourage firms to hire women and young people, and though he has not yet presented any other policies specifically targeted at women, his government is discussing a series of plans that could help.